RHIT-CSSE/csse332/labs/lab05/index.md

 should fail since we cannot `fork()` properly.
 We will take care of that in the next step.

+Note that it is okay if your kernel doesn't fail out of the box, you might sometimes need to press <Enter> before the kernel breaks; that is perfectly acceptable for this step.

 # Step 2: Handling Segmentation Faults

 It is now time to go back to our page fault handler to make sure that we create